mohamedar97/ML-Models/Deep Neural Netwrok/README.md

 # L-LAYERS NEURAL NETWORK
-A customizable DEEP NEURAL NETWORK, with a cat classification dataset as an example
+A customizable DEEP NEURAL NETWORK built from scratch, with a cat classification dataset as an example